TudorTacal/url-shortner/README.md

 ### Improvement opportunities

 On the FE the server error `Something went wrong` is generic and I didn't go overboard with the message or the styling.
-It will be rendered if the GET or POST request fail.
+It will be rendered if the GET or POST requests fail.

 As it stands a shortened link can be shortened again; ideally the server should prevent this from happening but I had to stop development at some point and it wasn't in the original requirements either.